AlikornSause/Notes-on-QIN-F21-PRO/README.md

 gpt_backup.bin / gpt.bin:          These files represent the GUID Partition Table (GPT) and its backup, defining the partition layout on the storage device.​ gz_a.bin:                          Could be related to the 'gz' partition, possibly containing the Gzip-compressed kernel.
-For me it is completely empty though. lk_a.bin:                          Contains the Little Kernel bootloader, responsible for initializing hardware and starting the main kernel. logo.bin:                          Holds the boot logo displayed during device startup.​ md_udc.bin:                        I belive it contains the userdata partition decryption keys altough it is mostly empty md1img_a.bin:                      Seems to store modem firmware images, crucial for cellular communication. metadata.bin:                      Unknown, empty file
+For me it is completely empty though. lk_a.bin:                          Contains the Little Kernel bootloader, responsible for initializing hardware and starting the main kernel. logo.bin:                          Holds the boot logo displayed during device startup as well as charging animations.​ md_udc.bin:                        I belive it contains the userdata partition decryption keys altough it is mostly empty md1img_a.bin:                      Seems to store modem firmware images, crucial for cellular communication. metadata.bin:                      Unknown, empty file